Abhi3025/ai-study-tool/README.md

-AI study tool that uses retrieval augmented genenartion (RAG) to answer study material specific questions.
+AI study tool that uses retrieval-augmented generation (RAG) to answer questions specific to study material.